djalbat/reaction/README.md

 #### Why?

-The idea is to improve on [React](https://facebook.github.io/react/)'s component lifecycle in order to facilitate better handshaking with [Redux](http://redux.js.org/) and [Falcor](http://netflix.github.io/falcor/).
+For clarity.
+The code base is tiny compared to [React](https://facebook.github.io/react/) but React's core functionality is nonetheless implemented faithfully.
+Personally it lead to a greater appreciation of React.

 ## Installation